barbacbd/tools/container/openshift-ansible/README.md

 This makes the assumption that `/home/$USER/bin` is in your path.

-5. Version control openshift client
+5. Version control openshift client [OPTIONAL]

 Similar to step 4 (above), oc or the openshift client software can be version controlled by moving the file to `/home/$USER/bin`.
 From this directory we can rename the `oc` with a version